Peru Tour: Inka and Their Ancestors

 The fabled cities of the Inka are ingrained in our consciousness with images of towering stonewalls and glittering golden armor.
 But the Inka were only the last in a long line of rich and fascinating cultures – Chavin, Moche, Wari, and the Chimú – that peopled the coastal areas and high Andes of what is now Perú.

-Our journey begins along the north coast where most of the most recent exciting discoveries are being made – Pachacamac perhaps the most important pilgrimage site in Peru and Sipán where archaeologists have uncovered one of the richest tombs ever found.
-By special arrangement, we will be hosted by the project director to view sunset at Chankillo, a 2,300 year old solar observatory that has made headline news recently.
+Our journey begins along the north coast where most of the recent exciting discoveries are being made – Pachacamac perhaps the most important pilgrimage site in Peru and Sipán where archaeologists have uncovered one of the richest tombs ever found.
+By special arrangement, we will be hosted by the project director to view sunset at Chanquillo, a 2,300-year-old solar observatory that has made headline news.
 In Peru’s highlands enjoy a private tour of the Casa Concha Museum housing the finds from Hiram Bingham’s excavations at Machu Picchu.